The Thirties – the Littlewoods at Hollycroft in Adel, Leeds

 Musical evenings, attended by various friends from the Leeds Amateurs, were a frequent occurrence at Hollycroft where we had a large grand piano in the dining room.
 I remember hearing Ivor Novello melodies floating up to my bedroom when there were musical evenings in the dining room and much singing by mother, father and their friends from the Leeds Amateurs.

-Mother, (Lily Walker – preferred Lillian, was usually called Lil, but christened Lily) often told me of an occasion once she was in her ‘teens out walking with Willie her father when a Rolls Royce passed by and she said to him “I’ll have one like that one day Dad”.
+Mother, (Lily Walker – preferred Lillian) was usually called Lil.
+She often told me of an occasion once she was in her ‘teens out walking with Willie her father, when a Rolls Royce passed by and she said to him “I’ll have one like that one day Dad”.
 “You’ll be lucky my girl!” said Willie!
 I mention this to emphasise that my mother from an early age was always a fiercely ambitious person.
 She certainly achieved a great deal both in business and in life generally from relatively humble beginnings.
 I believe she left school at 15 years in 1908 and was then apprenticed in Leeds to a very demanding French hairdresser in Leeds called Monsieur Fasnat, where she learned all the basic skills of hairdressing including even wig making.

 Lil was also very musical and a keen singer taking lessons on both the piano and singing when she was young.
-A friend and neighbour of Willie Walker said to him on one occasion “Eh Willie, that girl of yours is alus ‘ollering”!
+A friend and neighbour of her father Willie Walker said to him on one occasion “Eh Willie, that lass of yours is alus ‘ollering”!
 As a small boy I did not appreciated how talented both parents were in the acting and musical sense.
+I do recall on many occasions, when I had gone to bed, hearing the sound of “songs from the shows” drafting up from the large dining room where there was a grand piano.
+My father would be playing the piano and they and their friends, from the the Leeds Amateurs, would be singing songs from their previous productions.

 John Henry Littlewood (“Jack”)

-At the time of his marriage in 1914 was aged 30 years and described as a “bachelor insurance clerk” of 13, Hawes Mount, Woodhouse, Leeds.
+At the time of his marriage in 1914 Jack was aged 30 years and described as a “bachelor insurance clerk” of 13, Hawes Mount, Woodhouse, Leeds.
 He appeared to be a “live wire” being involved in many activities.
 He became a leading performer in the Leeds Amateur Operatic Society of which he eventually became Chairman.
-He met my mother Lil in the Leeds Amateurs; she also was very active in the Amateurs and eventually became chairman of the Ladies Committee.
+He met my mother Lil in the Leeds Amateurs; she also was very active in the Amateurs, taking many leading roles and eventually becoming chairman of the Ladies Committee.

-Jack as Tom Jones (L) and a Frenchman (R) in productions before the first world war.
+Jack as Tom Jones in 1921 (L) and a Frenchman (R) in productions in the early twentieth Century.
 Also on his Rudge motor bike

 Friends Provident Building in South Parade Leeds